 As BPI has advocated, planning for the new mixed-income developments goes well beyond housing in an effort to build sustainable, complete communities.
 Planning discussions now address schools, youth programming, parks, public spaces, and economic development.
 As the CHA Transformation Plan moves forward, the Gautreaux court will review any new plans that involve rebuilding public housing.
 BPI lawyers, representing the Gautreaux plaintiff class, will continue to argue for appropriate conditions to ensure that new public housing built in mixed-income developments provides CHA residents with improved housing options.

 BPI also continues to advocate that CHA seek ways to provide increased housing in areas of higher opportunity in Chicago and beyond.
-BPI recently worked with CHA to create a map of Opportunity Areas to guide CHA’s development and acquisition programs.
-Opportunity Areas look beyond the racial restrictions of Gautreaux to address other factors as well, such as concentration of subsidized housing and poverty.
+In 2012, BPI worked with CHA to create an Opportunity Area map to guide CHA’s development and acquisition programs.
+Opportunity Areas look beyond the racial restrictions of Gautreaux to address other factors, such as concentration of subsidized housing and poverty.

 CHA has developed new tools to provide housing to families beyond its traditional programs.
 One such tool is CHA’s Property Rental Assistance Program.
-BPI participates as an adviser to the Evaluation Committee for this program, which provides property-based subsidies for privately owned rental housing, including family, senior, and supportive housing properties.
-While the program has generated new housing for very-low-income families in Gautreaux-authorized neighborhoods, BPI believes that this program has even greater potential to provide housing for families in Opportunity Areas.
+BPI staff participate as adviser to the Evaluation Committee for this program, which provides property-based subsidies for privately owned rental housing, including family, senior, and supportive housing properties.
+While the program has generated new housing for very-low-income families, BPI believes that this program has even greater potential to provide housing for families in Opportunity Areas.
 We continue to advocate for more targeted and effective use of the program.

 “Gautreaux is a model of success for our nation.” -Henry Cisneros, Secretary of HUD, 1993-1997